 New York, NY (October 1, 2018) – On September 28, 2018, the U.S. Food and Drug Administration (FDA) approved cemiplimab for the treatment of patients with metastatic cutaneous squamous cell carcinoma (CSCC) and for patients with advanced local CSCC who are not suitable candidates for surgery or radiation.
 Cutaneous squamous cell carcinoma is a type of nonmelanoma skin cancer arising from the squamous cells in the epidermis, the skin’s outermost layer.

 While fewer people develop CSCC than basal cell carcinoma (BCC), the most common type of skin cancer, CSCC can be more dangerous.
 CSCC has a higher risk than BCC of becoming locally advanced or metastatic.
 Studies have shown that about 1.5 percent of patients with CSCC die of the disease — approximately 15,000 people in the U.S. each year.
-More than 1 million people in the U.S. develop CSCC each year.
+Approximately 1.8 million people in the U.S. develop CSCC each year.

 Cemiplimab is an immuno-oncology drug, administered intravenously, that harnesses the power of the body’s own immune system to fight cancer.
 It works by targeting PD-1, a protein present on immune cells that normally keeps the immune system in check.
 Tumors that express PD-1 bind to T cells, switching off the cell’s ability to attack the tumor.
 Left unchecked, this allows the tumor to thrive.
 Cemiplimab blocks PD-1, turning back on the T cells’ ability to attack tumors.
 FDA approval of cemiplimab was based on data from a phase 2 clinical trial, where 46 percent of patients responded to the drug and a previous phase 1 trial with a combined 47 percent of patients responding to the drug.